Izzlyb/UM_FinTech_Project_2_G2/DefensivePortfolio.md

     cash per share and positive earnings per share.
 Often, they may pay a dividend as well, although this is not guaranteed.

+## Income, Balanced and Growth Asset Allocation Models
+We can divide asset allocation models into three broad groups:

+    + Income Portfolio: 70% to 100% in bonds.
+    + Balanced Portfolio: 40% to 60% in stocks.
+    + Growth Portfolio: 70% to 100% in stocks.

 ## SECTOR TRACKER

 S&P 500 INDEX +1.23%